MSoup/openai-tts-api/readme.md

 ## Background

-This project spins up an API Gateway with Lambda proxy integration and reveals an endpoint to which you may send `POST` requests to with some text you wish to get back as a text-to-speech audio file.
+This project spins up an API Gateway with Lambda proxy integration and reveals an endpoint to which you may send `POST` requests with some text you wish to get back as a text-to-speech audio file.

 ![infrastructure](/assets/infra.png)